MTPruett-DevOps/pages/src/posts/architecture-decisions/databricks.md

 But in reality, it turned into a mess.

-We're now looking at over **30 workspaces**, each with its own Unity Catalog configuration, permission model, diagnostic settings, and ACL sprawl.
+We're now looking at over **30 workspaces**, each with its own permission model, diagnostic settings, and ACL sprawl.
 Just keeping track of who has access to what has become a job in itself.

 Even our Databricks account manager called it out.
 Their other largest client?
 Just 10 workspaces total.